-110. Differences in cultivation conditions and extraction methods could lead to possible sources of contamination from toxins, microbes, pesticides, heavy metals and residual solvents.
-Studies investigating contamination in ginger are limited, however of the few studies available, the main sources of contamination reported are heavy metals (Wagesho & Chandravanshi, 2015; Goroya et al., 2019, Kilic & Soylak, 2019; Xu et al., 2020) and mycotoxins (Ałtyn and Twarużek, 2020; Wen et al., 2014; Omotayo et al., 2019; Lippolis et al., 2017).
+111. Differences in cultivation conditions and extraction methods might lead to contamination of ginger from toxins, microbes, pesticides, heavy metals and residual solvents.
+Studies investigating contamination of ginger are limited, however of the few studies available, the main types of contamination reported are heavy metals (Wagesho & Chandravanshi, 2015; Getaneh et al., 2021; Goroya et al., 2019, Kilic & Soylak, 2019; Xu et al., 2020) and mycotoxins (Ałtyn and Twarużek, 2020; Wen et al., 2014; Omotayo et al., 2019; Lippolis et al., 2017).

-111. Ginger can be exposed to mycotoxin contamination during harvesting, storage and handling.
-Whilst information on mycotoxin contamination in ginger is limited, ginger has been demonstrated to be particularly exposed to aflatoxins and ochratoxin A (OTA).
-This is reflected in GB legislation where maximum levels for these toxins for spices including ginger are established in Assimilated EU Law 1881/2006.
+112. Ginger can become contaminated with mycotoxins during harvesting, storage and handling.
+Whilst information on mycotoxin contamination of ginger is limited, ginger has been demonstrated to be particularly exposed to aflatoxins and ochratoxin A (OTA).
+This is reflected in GB legislation, where maximum levels for these toxins for spices including ginger are established in Assimilated EU Law 1881/2006.
 Maximum levels are 5 μ g/kg for aflatoxin B1 (AFB1), 10 μ g/kg for all aflatoxins (sum of AFB1, AFB2, AFG1, and AFG2) and 15 μ g/kg for OTA, for ginger and its products.

-112. A study evaluating the heavy metal content of ginger from turkey found that the permissible limit values in edible plants determined by FAO/WHO were exceeded for Fe, Zn, Cd, Pb and Cu (Karagözoğlu, 2023).
+113. A study evaluating the heavy metal content of ginger from Turkey found that the permissible limit values in edible plants determined by FAO/WHO were exceeded for Fe, Zn, Cd, Pb and Cu (Karagözoğlu, 2023).

-113. The Committee discussed the potential presence of contaminants in ginger and noted that the ginger products used in the studies reported were sourced locally in markets or herbalists (Wagesho & Chandravanshi, 2015; Goroya et al., 2019).
-Members queried whether there were any specific data on contaminants in ginger supplements available in the UK.
+114. The Committee discussed the potential presence of contaminants in ginger and noted that the ginger products used in the studies reported were sourced locally in markets or from herbalists (Wagesho & Chandravanshi, 2015; Goroya et al., 2019).
+Members queried whether there were any specific data on contaminants in ginger or ginger supplements available in the UK.
+However, no such information could be found.

-114. The Committee noted it was unknown how much ginger and particularly, highly concentrated juice extracts, would contribute to overall contaminant exposure in the UK.
+115. The Committee noted that it was unknown how much ginger and particularly, highly concentrated juice extracts, would contribute to overall exposure to contaminants in the UK.